reef-technologies/handbook/training.md

  - https://www.youtube.com/watch?v=p33CVV29OG8 - Modern Dictionaries by Raymond Hettinger
  - http://www.laurentluce.com/posts/python-dictionary-implementation/ - how are the python (pre-3.6?) dictionaries implemented and why is it necessary to add an item to a python dictionary that was emptied, to reduce the memory usage.
  - https://www.youtube.com/watch?v=EiOglTERPEo - Raymond Hettinger - `super()` considered super!
+ - https://pypi.org/project/indexed.py/ - A dictionary that is indexed by insertion order
+ - https://more-itertools.readthedocs.io/en/latest/ - a library of rarely useful itertools functions.
+It's better to use this than to write it yourself

 ### junior python developer